Centurion Card: Features

-Fees

 Benefits

-The card, available for personal and business use, offers services such as a dedicated concierge and travel agent; complimentary companion airline tickets on international flights on selected airlines with the purchase of a full-fare ticket; personal shoppers at retailers such as Gucci, Escada, and Saks Fifth Avenue; access to airport clubs; first-class flight upgrades; membership in Sony's Cierge personal shopping program and dozens of other elite club memberships.
+The card, available for personal and business use, offers services such as a dedicated concierge and travel agent; complementary companion airline tickets on international flights on selected airlines with the purchase of a full-fare ticket; personal shoppers at retailers such as Gucci, Escada, and Saks Fifth Avenue; access to airport clubs; first-class flight upgrades; membership in Sony's Cierge personal shopping program and dozens of other elite club memberships.
 Hotel benefits include one free night, when at least one paid night is booked during the same stay, in every Mandarin Oriental hotel worldwide once a year (except for the New York City property), and privileges at hotel chains like Ritz-Carlton, Leading Hotels of the World, and Amanresorts.
 The card also features complimentary enrollment in Easirent Car Hire Platinum Service and the Avis Rent a Car President's Club.

 Centurion Card members, like Platinum Card members, get complimentary access to the American Express Centurion Lounges at several US airports.
-They also get no pre-set credit limit access to Priority Pass lounges around the world, plus additional lounge privileges based on the country their card is registered in.
+They also get no pre-set credit limit, access to Priority Pass lounges around the world, plus additional lounge privileges based on the country their card is registered in.
 For example, Centurion cardholders in Canada also receive full access to Maple Leaf Lounges, a lounge network provided by Air Canada.
 At busy times, Centurion members have access to areas reserved for them.
 There are also drink options at the bar that are exclusive to Centurion members.
 As of 2015, they have a Champagne option of Veuve Clicquot and a single malt scotch by Balvenie.
-US cardholders earn 1 rewards point per dollar on all eligible purchases and 1.5 rewards points per dollar on purchases over US$5,000 (Up to 1 million additional points per calendar year).
+US cardholders earn 1 rewards point per dollar on all eligible purchases and 1.5 rewards points per dollar on purchases over US$5,000 (up to 1 million additional points per calendar year).

 Publications

 Since the inception of the card, members have received a copy of Departures, which is also sent to all Platinum Card cardholders.
 In 2004, American Express Centurion members in the US began receiving an exclusive "no name" magazine, which was not available by any other means.
 Starting with the Spring 2007 edition, this magazine was officially titled Black Ink.
 The magazine is available only to individual Centurion cardholders, not to the business-edition customers.
 European, Asian, and Australian Centurion members receive quarterly the Centurion magazine published by Journal International GmbH (Munich, Germany).
 In June 2011, the Centurion magazine website was launched, offering daily updates for Centurion Card members.
 According to Journal International, the average age of a Centurion reader from Europe or the Middle East is 49 years.
-Centurion has been published since 2001 and has a circulation in Europe and the Middle East of 44,100, in Asia of 13,900, and in Australia of 6,000.
+Centurion has been published since 2001 and has a circulation in Europe and the Middle East of 44,100; in Asia of 13,900; and in Australia of 6,000.